whyhow-ai/knowledge-table/README.md

 https://github.com/user-attachments/assets/8e0e5cc6-6468-4bb5-888c-6b552e15b58a

-To learn more about WhyHow and our projects, visit our [website](https://whyhow.ai/).
+Also check out the WhyHow [Knowledge Graph Studio](https://github.com/whyhow-ai/knowledge-graph-studio), an open source platform that makes it easy and intuitive to create and manage RAG-native knowledge graphs.
+To learn more about WhyHow and our projects, visit our [website](https://whyhow.ai/) and our [blog](https://medium.com/enterprise-rag).

 ## Table of Contents